 May Is Foster Care Awareness Month

-Berkshire Farm Center & Services for Youth was founded in 1886 with a focus of healing and strengthening children in a family setting.
+Together for Youth, formerly the Berkshire Farm Center & Services for Youth, was founded in 1886 with a focus of healing and strengthening children in a family setting.
 Today, that mission continues: to strengthen children and families so they can live safely, independently, and productively within their home communities.
-Learn about Berkshire’s foster care program, how to become a foster parent, and check out the Berkshire Blog to hear what it’s like to be a foster family.
+Learn about Together for Youth’s foster care program, how to become a foster parent, and check out online resources like their Parenting Blog.

 Child Care Coordinating Council of the North Country